Marina High School (Huntington Beach, California)

 Marina High School is a public high school located in the northwest corner of Huntington Beach, California which first began operating in 1963.
 Marina is part of the Huntington Beach Union High School District, which includes several other area high schools.
 The school is located on Springdale Street between Edinger Avenue and McFadden Avenue.
 In 2009, the school was named a California Distinguished School, the highest honor given to schools in California.

 Athletics

 Marina's athletic teams are known as the Vikings and their school colors are Navy Blue, Columbia Blue, and Gold.
 The compete in the sunset league.
 Marina has no on-campus stadium and plays most of its football home games at nearby Westminster High School.
 Marina High is currently building a stadium for their on-campus games.
-Marina high had more than 30 CIF titles overall.

-In 2000, Marina's varsity field hockey team played an undefeated season of 13–0 and took both the Sunset League Championship as well as the CIF Championship.

-In 2007, Marina Boys Basketball broke the National record for 3-point shots made in a season, making 437 three-pointers.

-In 2016, Marina's PoleVaulter Jett Gordon Won the CIF California State Meet and broke the CIF Division II record at 17'2".

-In 2021, Marina’s track and field star Elliot Elliott won the CIF California State Meet.
-She broke a record for longest distance run without water.

-In 2024, Marina Boys Basketball won CIF championships against Long Beach Poly.

-In 2025, Marina’s Girls Wrestling were league champions.
-Notable member is Aubree Gutierrez.
-Marina’s Softball team won Championships after defeating Westlake in the same year.

 Other activities

 On September 20, 2013, for the first time, a transgender teen was named as Marina High School's homecoming queen.

 Beginning in 2014, the woodshop class of the school (whose mascot is a Viking) began planning, funding, and constructing a replica of a Viking ship.
 In May 2016 the ship sailed on its maiden voyage at Sunset Aquatic Marina; short ocean-going trips to Long Beach and Catalina Island are planned for the future.